jcorporation/myMPD/README.md

 It's tuned for minimal resource usage and requires only very litte dependencies. myMPD is a fork of ympd (https://github.com/notandy/ympd).

-This fork provides a reworked ui based on Bootstrap 4 and a modernized backend.
+This fork provides a reworked ui based on Bootstrap 4, a modernized backend and many new features while having the same small footprint as ympd.

 Design principles:
  - Keep it small and simple